Cover Image

 I had created a spreadsheet when I started looking for a Giulia Quad.
 It included all the differences and options across the various model Years along with spaces where I could put notes in around bodywork, interior, tyres, brakes etc. on any cars that I went to view.

 The spreadsheet was currently empty as, by September, I had only viewed one car and that was the first one I test drove that made me sure I wanted one.
-Ideally, I want an MY20 model as I preferred the rear lights and revised interior.
-I also wanted the quieter cabin from the thicker glass (I know, a strange thing to want in a Quad but I wasn't intending on driving it in Race everywhere and wanted a comfortable, quiet cruiser as well).
+Ideally, I wanted an MY20 model as I preferred the rear lights and revised interior.
+I also wanted the quieter cabin from the thicker glass (I know, a strange thing to want in a Quad but I wasn't intending on driving it in Race everywhere and wanted a comfortable, quiet cruiser for longer journeys as well).

 However, in September, an add appeared for an MY20 Quadrifoglio, in Vesuvio grey, with red callipers, red stitching, red seatbelts, Sparco seats, HK sound, exposed carbon roof, mirrors, scudetto, black badge and the right wheels.
 The mileage was a bit high but it sounded like a very well looked after example.
-I had done my homework and knew what were the essentials when looking at any used Quad and this one seemed to have been very well looked after with all the big services done at the right time and the added advantage of just having new Brembo discs and pads all round along with new Goodyear Eagle F1's replacing the Pirellis.
+I had done my homework and knew what were the essentials when looking at any used Quad and this one seemed to have been cared for with all the big services done at the right time and the added advantage of just having new Brembo discs and pads all round along with new Goodyear Eagle F1's replacing the Pirellis.

 I spoke to the dealer, found out about the previous owner and his reason for selling the car and talked about finance options.